+The following functions do not need to be umpires

 - a.
-The following functions do not need to be umpires - b.
-Race Control assists the Chair of the Race Committee in monitoring and recording all radio messages and help the Safety Adviser in communicating safety information to the officials. - c.
+Race Control assists the Chair of the Race Committee in monitoring and recording all radio messages and helps the Safety Advisor in communication of safety information to the officials. - b.
 Turning Mark Monitors record the number of crews passing turning points during the race and communicating this to Race Control.
-Reports if any crew miss the turning mark. - d.
+Reports if any crew miss the turning mark. - c.
 Control Commission oversee the signing in and out of crews during racing including checking that the boat ID and crew ID are correctly displayed and recorded.

-14-23 Disputes, Disciplinary Procedures and Penalties
+14-23 Disputes, Disciplinary Procedures and Penalties.